asimwe1/rust_chatapp/site/guide/3-overview.md

 Rocket uses Rust [`Future`]s for concurrency.
-Asynchronous programming with `Future`s and `async/await` allows route handlers to perform wait-heavy I/O such as filesystem and network access while still allowing other requests to be make progress.
+Asynchronous programming with `Future`s and `async/await` allows route handlers to perform wait-heavy I/O such as filesystem and network access while still allowing other requests to make progress.
 For an overview of Rust `Future`s, see [Asynchronous Programming in Rust](https://rust-lang.github.io/async-book/).